 A Local Improvement District (LID) was formed to fund necessary safety measures to establish a train horn quiet zone in East Vancouver.
 Work began in July 2013, along the railroad crossings at Southeast 139th, 144th, 147th & 164th avenues, in the vicinity of Evergreen Highway.
 Traffic safety improvements include:

 The improvements focused on safety measures designed to prevent traffic from getting around the existing gates and over the tracks when trains are crossing.
-Construction of safety measures occured during July, August and September of 2013.
+Construction of safety measures occurred during July, August and September of 2013.

 On Monday, May 20, 2013, Vancouver City Council unanimously approved the formation of a Local Improvement District (LID) to fund approved safety improvements at four railroad crossings and establish a quiet zone in East Vancouver.
 Championed by citizens, the LID allows 467 property owners who will directly benefit from the quiet zone to pay for the necessary safety enhancements at the crossings of Southeast 139th, 144th, 147th and 164th avenues.